 CSU Theatre is engaging with technology and audiences in new ways, continuing to tackle the challenges the pandemic throws at the performing arts.
 This fall, CSU Theatre brought streamed content to CSU students, family, friends, and arts patrons.

-Now, the CSU community is invited to watch CSU Theatre’s first-ever full-length film — Concord Floral by Jordan Tannahill, directed by acting professor Saffron Henke.
-The movie streams Dec.
+Now, the CSU community is invited to watch CSU Theatre’s digital production of Concord Floral by Jordan Tannahill, directed by acting professor Saffron Henke.
+The production will stream on Dec.
 16-19 and tickets can be accessed at CSUArtsTickets.com.

 Concord Floral is a one-million-square-foot abandoned greenhouse and a refuge for neighborhood kids, a place all to themselves in which to dream, dare, and come of age.
 But hidden there is a secret no one wants to confront, and when two friends stumble upon it, they set off an unstoppable chain of events, from shadows in parking lots to phone calls from the grave.
 It’s time for the teens of Concord Floral to start talking.